 4. Set up a Pop-Up Customer Service Center

-Setting up a call center used to require crippling hardware and facility costs, but hosted call routing services like those offered by RingDNA make it possible to set up a complete call center before grabbing brunch.
 Agents no longer need to be situated in facilities, either.
-Calls can be routed to agents’ mobile devices, enabling them to provide stellar service from your office, their home, the airport or even the Starbucks on the corner.
+Calls can be routed to mobile devices, enabling them to provide stellar service from your office, their home, the airport or even the Starbucks on the corner.

 5. Offer Service in Multiple Languages

 Few things are more frustrating than trying to communicate in a language you’re not that familiar with.
-IVR call routing can help ensure that customers can reach a rep who, quite literally, speaks their language.
+Interactive Voice Response (IVR) call routing provides callers with menu options that ensure they reach a rep who, quite literally, speaks their language.
 For example, businesses that serve areas with a high volume of Spanish speakers can employ bilingual sales and customer service reps.
 When the customer calls, they can be asked to press “1” for English, “2” for Spanish, and so on.

 6. Give customers a VIP service number